A standardized system for labeling food and beverage products containing THC.

 Because marijuana remains illegal on a federal level, individual states must develop and enforce their own rules for the labeling and packaging of marijuana and marijuana goods.
 Which means…

-There are no official standards for labeling products that are made
+There are no official standards for labeling products that are made with marijuana.

 Cause for Concern